Kava-Labs/kava-devnet/spec/kava.md

 // MsgPlaceBid is the message type used to place a bid on any type of auction. type MsgPlaceBid struct {
   AuctionID ID
-  Bidder    sdk.AccAddress // This can be a buyer (who increments bid), or a seller (who decrements lot) TODO rename to be clearer?
+  Bidder    sdk.AccAddress // This can be a buyer (who increments bid), or a seller (who decrements lot) Bid       sdk.Coin
-  Bid       sdk.Coin
   Lot       sdk.Coin
 }